Bicyclist riding along AlCan Highway

 Sleep: Talbot Arm Motel

-You will continue your ride along the Kluane Lake today, pedaling first to Burwash Landing, where we will visit their beautifully designed natural history museum and the historic parish church.
-The planned ride is 50 miles of beautiful wilderness, but folks feeling like they want more can opt to ride all the way to White River, our stop for the night at 84 miles.
-Perhaps try some of Discovery Yukon's unique salmon lasagna tonight.
+Our ride continues along Kluane Lake to Burwash Landing, where we'll visit the fascinating natural history museum and the historic parish church.
+The planned ride is 50 miles through incredible wilderness, but those wanting a longer ride can cycle all the way to White River (84 miles).
+Don't miss Discovery Yukon's unique salmon lasagna!

 Ride: 50 mi, Land: small hills